pbeukema/LabHacks/readme.md

   * Wagenmakers new blog!
 [Bayesian Spectacles](https://www.bayesianspectacles.org)

 ## Artifical vs Biologicial Neural Networks
 * If you are a CS person you may want to know the main theoretical and practical differences between biological and artificial neural networks.
-[Here](https://www.erlichlab.org/brain-ai/) is a incrediblby well put together summary from the Erlich lab.
+[Here](https://www.erlichlab.org/brain-ai/) is a incredibly well put together summary from the Erlich lab.

 ##  Writing papers
 * See these [Ten simple rules for structuring papers](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005619